stackByStack/paperReading/Writerside/topics/ResRep-Lossless-CNN-Pruning-via-Decoupling-Remembering-and-Forgetting.md

 ## Abstract

-- We propose to re-parameterize a CNN into the remembering parts and forgetting parts,
+- We propose to re-parameterize CNN into remembering parts and forgetting parts,
   - where the former learn to maintain the performance
-  - and the latter learn to prune
+  - and the latter learns to prune
 - Via training with regular **SGD** on the **former** but **a novel update rule with penalty gradients** on the latter, we realize **structured sparsity**.
 - Then we equivalently **merge** the remembering and forgetting parts into the original architecture with narrower layers.
 - In this sense, ResRep can be viewed as a successful application of _Structural_ **Re-parameterization**